Polynomial: Trigonometric polynomials

 A trigonometric polynomial is a finite linear combination of functions sin(nx) and cos(nx) with n taking on the values of one or more natural numbers.
 The coefficients may be taken as real numbers, for real-valued functions.

-If sin(nx) and cos(nx) are expanded in terms of sin(x) and cos(x), a trigonometric polynomial becomes a polynomial in the two variables sin(x) and cos(x) (using List of trigonometric identities#Multiple-angle formulae).
+If sin(nx) and cos(nx) are expanded in terms of sin(x) and cos(x), a trigonometric polynomial becomes a polynomial in the two variables sin(x) and cos(x) (using the multiple-angle formulae).
 Conversely, every polynomial in sin(x) and cos(x) may be converted, with Product-to-sum identities, into a linear combination of functions sin(nx) and cos(nx).
 This equivalence explains why linear combinations are called polynomials.

 For complex coefficients, there is no difference between such a function and a finite Fourier series.

 Trigonometric polynomials are widely used, for example in trigonometric interpolation applied to the interpolation of periodic functions.
 They are also used in the discrete Fourier transform.